 8.2 The Committee shall consist of three officers (a Chairman, a Secretary and a Treasurer) of whom at least two shall not be dealers in scripophily and up to nine other members.
-A dealer shall be defined for this purpose as a person who has a financial interest in, or is engaged or employed directly or indirectly in, any business listed or qualified to be listed in the Society’s published directories of dealers and auctioneers.
+A dealer shall be defined for this purpose as a person who buys and sells scripophily items as a primary source of income, irrespective of whether that person has chosen to be shown as a dealer in their membership entry in the Directory.
 In addition the committee of any affiliated society whose members constitute 20% or more of the Members listed in the Society’s published Directory may nominate one of such Members to the Committee.
 Any member of the Committee may be appointed by the Committee to carry out specific tasks and be given an appropriate title.

-8.3 The Committee shall meet from time to time as it considers necessary for the well-being of the Society, at such time and place as the Secretary shall specify on the instructions of the Chairman.
+8.3 The Committee shall meet from time to time either in person or online, as it considers necessary for the well-being of the Society, at such time and place as the Secretary shall specify on the instructions of the Chairman.

 8.4 The Chairman, or in his/her absence a member of the Committee appointed by those persons present, shall preside at such meetings.

 8.5 At meetings of the Committee, each Committee member present shall have one vote.
 In the event of equality of voting, the Chairman of the meeting shall have an additional casting vote.